-- The boy will be sent by a staff member to the School Nurse - Any staff member may contact the School Nurse for medical advice - Any staff member may administer an inhaler, antihistamine or adrenaline pen (Epi-Pen) in an emergency after completing a brief training and demonstration with the School Nurse.
-The list of consented boys is in each of the emergency kits the Anaphylaxis Kit and Emergency Inhaler Kit
+- The boy will be sent by a staff member to the School Nurse - · Any staff member may contact the School Nurse for medical advice - Any staff member may administer an inhaler, antihistamine or adrenaline pen (Epi-Pen or Jext pen) in an emergency after completing a brief training and demonstration with the School Nurse.
+The list of consented boys are in both the emergency Anaphylaxis Kit and the Inhaler Kit.